Campr-Project-Management/campr/index.md

 - **Strategy and Status**: You can choose between different strategies.
 For Opportunities you can choose between: share, enhance and ignore.
 For Risks, you can choose between: Avoid, Transfer, Mitigate.
 You create more Strategies and	Status in the admin section.
 - **Measures**: You can add measures to deal with the risk.
 Name and describe the	 measure and add the execution costs.
 You will be able to see the combined costs of all measures and opportunities (or risks) in the general Risk & Opportunity tab.

+We explain all functionalities again in this video:

+{% include youtubePlayer.html id=page.youtubeId PzQ9Hhzn38I}

 ### Gantt Chart

 The Gantt chart is the go-to PM tool for scheduling.
 It allows you to get a good overview of crucial elements and dependencies of your project.
 The module offers a minimap, a list of tasks, grouped in phases and an interactive Gantt chart.
 Above the task list, you can see three tabs: Base, Forecast and Actual.